 Is it the star value of Bhumi or the age-old Bollywood custom of giving preference to only fair-skinned actresses that led this mishap in Bala?
 From people who grew up singing “Gore Gore Gaalon pe Kala Kala Chashma”, expecting colorism is natural.
 Well, from an industry that is obsessed with good looks and fair skin, the change will evolve only slowly.

 Ageism is as much an issue as colorism is.
-Actors over fifty (condition applied-only women mostly) are typecasted for “mummy” roles.
-No matter how good an actor they are, the only offers they are ever going to get is that of the leads’ mother.
+Actors over fifty (condition applied-only women mostly) are type casted for “mummy” roles.
+No matter how good an actor they are, the only offer they are ever going to get is that of the leads’ mother.

 But the question here is, wouldn’t it be more appropriate to cast older actresses as the sixty something-year-old Tomar sisters?
 Actresses Neena Gupta and Soni Razdan had expressed their desire in playing the titular role and I find that as an excellent choice for casting.
-But the film has to make some business ain’t it?
+But the film has to make some business, doesn’t it?

 And for business, Bollywood minds color and age.
-At times, more than talent, these are the factors that are prioritized while check listing the success factors of a movie!
+At times, more than talent, these are the factors that are prioritized while checking the success factors of a movie!

 Continuing on ageism, it makes me wonder why the concept is rarely applicable to the men in cinema?
 Every time a male hero over forty or fifty is cast in a film, his female counterpart is never of the same age, rather she is expected to be someone twenty years younger to him!
 It’s normalized for such men to play college-going students and Romeos but not for women!
 In the end, it is all about star value, looks, and business.

 When this preconceived begins to change, we will get a better cinema.